What is a Networking Email Subject Line?

 - Hey, [name], just checking in since we last spoke

 - Hello again!

 Your goal is to catch your recipient’s attention, so they’d open your email and read it.
-So, it’d be best to keep your networking email subject line specific and concise.
+So, you want to keep your networking email subject lines specific and concise.